20 Slack Productivity Statistics for Smarter Inbox Management

 9. Teams resolve issues 21% faster when workflows run through Slack integrations

 Teams resolve issues 21% faster when workflows run through Slack integrations.
-Integrated workflows reduce the delay between identifying an issue and taking action.
-When task extraction is automated, teams can move from conversation to resolution with less manual coordination.
+Wiring workflows into the integration shrinks the gap between spotting an issue and acting on it.
+Automate the task extraction and teams get from conversation to resolution with far less manual coordination.

 10. Response times improved by 43% through Slack-integrated support workflows

 Response times improved by 43% through Slack-integrated support workflows.
-Faster response times help support teams address issues before they escalate.
-This+that’s workflow automation can be triggered by Slack messages to draft replies, route tasks, and update connected tools.
+Answering faster lets support teams catch issues before they escalate. this+that’s workflow automation can be set off by a Slack message to draft replies, route tasks, and update connected tools.

 Measuring Your Team’s Productivity in Slack: Metrics and Benchmarks